anpospisil/watari/README.md

 Watari Counselling & Support Services started in 1986 out of a basement in Vancouver.
 They deal with 4 main issues in the community:

-1. Therapist to work with kids suffering from trauma
+1. Kids suffering from trauma
 1. Indigenous families facing challenges
 1. Refugees and immigration (integration)
 1. Housing Subsidies (Due to Vancouver Housing crisis)

-As a collaboration between Watari and McMaster University, a group of 4 students and I were tasked with re-designing their website from scratch using UX research/design processess to deliver a functional product.
+As a collaboration between Watari and McMaster University, we were tasked to re-designing their website from scratch using UX research/design processess to deliver a functional product.

 ## Contents